Rodi26/bookverse-helm/PLAN_OF_ACTION.md

    - Optionally expose `securityContext` and `podSecurityContext` values, but keep defaults minimal
 4) Documentation and examples
    - Update chart `README.md` with install commands, values schema, and the platform-version model
-   - Provide example `values-qa.yaml` and `values-staging.yaml` aligned with ArgoCD apps
+   - Remove references to env overlays; use `values.yaml` only

 ## GitOps Flow with Argo CD

-- Apps in `bookverse-demo-assets/gitops/apps/*/platform.yaml` already point to this chart with the right value files.
+- Apps in `bookverse-demo-assets/gitops/apps/*/platform.yaml` point to this chart without additional value files.
 - On commit to `main` of the Helm repo:
   - ArgoCD detects change, syncs per environment
   - Rollouts happen per Deployment strategy; replicas are static and controlled via values